-In synergy with the EU Farm to Fork Strategy the results of GECO2 project can generate a local voluntary market that can contribute to accelerate the transition to a sustainable food system and reach the following objectives:
+In synergy with the Farm to Fork Strategy aims a local voluntary market contribute to accelerate our transition to a sustainable food system and reach the following objectives:

 - have a neutral or positive environmental impact reducing carbon emission and maximizing CO2e sequestration capacity. - help to mitigate climate change and adapt to its impacts. - reverse the loss of biodiversity. - ensure food security, nutrition and public health, making sure that everyone has access to sufficient, safe, nutritious, sustainable food. - reduce water consumption and geomorphological risks and increase farm resistance to drought. - preserve affordability of food while generating fairer economic returns, fostering competitiveness of the EU supply sector and promoting fair trade.